Wondering how much caffeine is in Coke Zero compared to other sodas?

 You can also make your drinking experience much more enjoyable by pairing it with your favorite pastry.

-If you want to treat yourself or if you’re taking a break from your diet, try this recipe for a salted caramel mocha Frappuccino.
-Believe me, it won’t disappoint.
+If you want to treat yourself or are taking a break from your diet, try this recipe for a salted caramel mocha Frappuccino.
+Believe me, it won't disappoint.

 Homemade salted caramel mocha Frappuccino.